pericia/Pericia.Storage/README.md

 `IFileStorageContainer` contains the following methods :

-- `Task<string> SaveFile(Stream fileData)` : save a file to the storage service, and returns the unique id of the file.

 - `Task<string> SaveFile(Stream fileData, string fileId)` : Save a file to the storage service, using its unique identifier.
 If a file with the same id exists, it is overwritten.

+- `Task<string> SaveFile(Stream fileData)` : save a file to the storage service, and returns the generated unique id of the file.

 - `Task<Stream> GetFile(string fileId)` : get the file content from the service